Distributed Matrix Completion and Robust Factorization: Introduction

-In this paper,\footnote{This work appears in a preliminary form in \citet{MackeyTaJo11}.} we explore this issue in the context of an important class of machine learning algorithms---the matrix factorization algorithms underlying a wide variety of practical applications, including collaborative filtering for recommender systems~(e.g., \citep{KorenBeVo09} and the references therein), link prediction for social networks~\citep{Hoff05}, click prediction for web search~\citep{DasDaGaRa07}, video surveillance~\citep{CandesLiMaWr09}, graphical model selection~\citep{ChandrasekaranSaPaWi09}, document modeling~\citep{MinZhWrMa10}, and image alignment~\citep{PengGaWrXuMa10}.
+In this paper,\footnote{A preliminary form of this work appears in \citet{MackeyTaJo11}.} we explore this issue in the context of an important class of machine learning algorithms---the matrix factorization algorithms underlying a wide variety of practical applications, including collaborative filtering for recommender systems~(e.g., \citep{KorenBeVo09} and the references therein), link prediction for social networks~\citep{Hoff05}, click prediction for web search~\citep{DasDaGaRa07}, video surveillance~\citep{CandesLiMaWr09}, graphical model selection~\citep{ChandrasekaranSaPaWi09}, document modeling~\citep{MinZhWrMa10}, and image alignment~\citep{PengGaWrXuMa10}.
 We focus on two instances of the general matrix factorization problem: noisy matrix completion~\citep{CandesPl10}, where the goal is to recover a low-rank matrix from a small subset of noisy entries, and noisy robust matrix factorization~\citep{CandesLiMaWr09,ChandrasekaranSaPaWi09}, where the aim is to recover a low-rank matrix from corruption by noise and outliers of arbitrary magnitude.
 These two classes of matrix factorization problems have attracted significant interest in the research community.

-In particular, convex formulations of noisy matrix factorization have been shown to admit strong theoretical estimation guarantees~\citep{AgarwalNeWa11,CandesLiMaWr09,CandesPl10,NegahbanWa12}, and a variety of algorithms \citep[e.g.,][]{LinGaWrWuChMa09,MaGoCh11,TohYu10} have been developed for solving both matrix completion and robust matrix factorization via convex relaxation.
+Various approaches have been proposed for scalable noisy matrix factorization problems, in particular for noisy matrix completion, though the vast majority tackle rank-constrained non-convex formulations of these problems with no assurance of finding optimal solutions~\citep{ZhouWiScPa08,GemullaNiHaSi11,RechtRe11,NiuReReWr11,YuHsSiDh12}.
+In contrast, convex formulations of noisy matrix factorization relying on the nuclear norm have been shown to admit strong theoretical estimation guarantees~\citep{AgarwalNeWa11,CandesLiMaWr09,CandesPl10,NegahbanWa12}, and a variety of algorithms~\citep[e.g.,][]{LinGaWrWuChMa09,MaGoCh11,TohYu10} have been developed for solving both matrix completion and robust matrix factorization via convex relaxation.
 Unfortunately, however, all of these methods are inherently sequential, and all rely on the repeated and costly computation of truncated singular value decompositions (SVDs), factors that severely limit the scalability of the algorithms.
+Moreover, previous attempts at reducing this computational burden have introduced approximations without theoretical justification~\citep{MuDoYuYa11}.